Curl Curl

 Curl Curl is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Curl Curl statistical area (Lv2) is around 2,548.
-This reflects an increase of 184 people since the 2021 Census, which reported a population of 2,364.
-The change is inferred from AreaSearch's estimate of the resident population at 2,534 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,975 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Curl Curl's growth rate of 7.8% since the 2021 census exceeded that of its SA3 area (3.2%) and SA4 region, marking it as a growth leader in the region.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Curl Curl is estimated at around 2,549.
+This reflects an increase of 185 people since the 2021 Census, which reported a population of 2,364.
+The change is inferred from the resident population of 2,534, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,976 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Curl Curl's growth of 7.8% since the 2021 census exceeded that of the SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration, which contributed approximately 65.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections anticipate lower quartile growth for national areas, with Curl Curl expected to grow by 77 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.3% in total over the 17 years.
+Looking ahead, lower quartile growth is anticipated nationally, with the suburb expected to grow by 80 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.2% in total over the 17 years.

 Frequently Asked Questions - Population